 - Located in Charlotte, North Carolina

-- The library received more than 3 million in-person visits and 29 million Web page views in FY2013, and helped answer more than 1 million reference questions
+- The library received more than 3 million in-person visits and 29 million webpage views in FY2013 and helped answer more than one million reference questions

-- The library employees 367 staff members, including 282 full time and 85 temporary staff
+- The library employs 367 staff members, including 282 full-time and 85 temporary staff members